holiber/qstore/README.md

 ```

-Additional fields processed when operation of grouping was done, therefore in previous example we can got count of items
+Additional fields processing when operation of grouping was done, therefore in previous example we can got count of items
 in group with help of `$length` [function](#functions).

 You can use function as argument for `$add` directive: